A Monte Carlo Method for 3D Radiative Transfer Equations with Multifractional Singular Kernels: Introduction

 In Figure \ref{fig:random_media}, we provide examples of such 2D random fields.
 The top-left picture represents a random medium with short-range correlations (with a standard Gaussian covariance kernel), while the top-right picture illustrates a random medium with long-range correlations with $\alpha\equiv 1$.
 Because of the singularity at $p=0$, one can observe significantly larger statistical patterns than in the short-range case.
 In the bottom two pictures, we highlight the roles of $\lambda$ and $\alpha$: $\lambda$ characterizes scattering regions, and $\alpha$ defines the correlation structure.
 In the inner circle of the bottom-left picture we have $\alpha\equiv 0.1$, which tends to create shorter range fluctuations than in the outside where $\alpha\equiv 1$.
 In the bottom-right picture, we have a three-layer model for $\alpha$ in which the inner band exhibits smaller statistical patterns than the outer ones.
 This type of model is used for modeling non-Kolmogorov atmospheric turbulences, while standard atmospheric turbulence is modeled with the so-called Kolmogorov power spectrum

 for $|k|$ in the inertial range of turbulence.
 This corresponds to the case $\alpha = 5/3$.
-Experimental observations of atmospheric turbulence statistics have though been reported to not obey to the $11/3$ power law and can vary with altitude \cite{belenkii, stribling, zilberman}.
+This case is not always valid in experiments as reported in \cite{belenkii, stribling, zilberman}, and the statistics of atmospheric turbulence have been shown to vary with altitude.
 Models have been derived for instance (see \cite{korotkova} for a review) by considering three ranges (0-2km, 2-8km, and above 8km) with distinct power laws (see Figure \ref{fig:turb} for an illustration).

 In the context of biological tissues, the following the Gegenbauer scattering kernel $\rho_G$ and Henyey-Greenstein (HG) kernel $\rho_{HG} $ are commonly used in the peaked-forward regime \cite{Henyey, Reynolds}: \be \rho_G(x,s) := \frac{\alpha \,g \, (1 + g^2 - 2g \, s)^{-1-\alpha/2} }{2\pi ( (1-g)^{-\alpha} - (1+g)^{-\alpha})},\qquad \rho_{HG}(x,s) := \frac{1}{4\pi} \frac{1-g^2}{(1+g^2 - 2g \, s)^{3/2}}. \ee The parameter $g\in(-1,1)$ is called the anisotropy factor, and $\rho_{HG}$ is obtained by setting $\alpha\equiv 1$ in $\rho_G$.
 The case $g=0$ corresponds to isotropic energy transfer over the unit sphere, $g<0$ to dominant transfer in the backward direction, and $g>0$ to forward energy transfer.
 The peaked forward regime is obtained in the limit $g\to 1$, for which